JUser: :_load: Unable to load user with ID: 33

 Headache and Migraine Relief is Possible

 Living in Seattle means we are obligated to talk about the weather first and foremost.
-With the days beginning to dry out and the sun peeking out from behind the clouds on most day, for me, the worst feeling is not being able to get outside and enjoy the beauty of the city because of a headache.
+With the days beginning to dry out and the sun peeking out from behind the clouds on most day, for me, the worst feeling is not being able to get outside and enjoy the beauty of the city because of a headache or migraine.

 Has the pain from your headaches ever wished you could drill a hole in your head and lift the pain out?

 Surprisingly, 3,000 years ago, this was the remedy of choice.
 It was once believed that evil spirits in the brain were the culprit of headaches, and needed to be released.
 Anyone who has ever suffered the searing pain of a migraine knows that this might be appealing in theory, if misguided in practice.
 Thankfully, our understanding of headaches has evolved.

 We now know that the two most common kinds of headaches are tensionheadaches and migraine headaches.
 Chiropractic treatment is among the favored (non-brain-drilling!) options for treating headaches and migraines.
 Chiropractic is a natural, drug-free, and non-invasive option if you suffer from chronic headaches and migraines.
 Chiropractic focuses on returning full function to your spine.

 Tension headaches are often caused by the contraction of muscles in your shoulders, neck, and head.
 This tension can be the result of emotional stress, environmental over-stimulation, or injury.
 It’s natural for your body’s muscles to contract when you feel threatened.
 However, if your muscles remain in this state for long periods of time it can lead to uneven stress on your body’s skeletal structure.

 In many cases, uneven stress is visually apparent, showing up in an asymmetrical posture and compensation in your movements.
 These changes might include a stooped back, uneven shoulder height, uneven gate, and restricted neck movement.